The New Vic Project

 The New Vic will significantly increase our capacity to put this talent and infrastructure together in one place — to give a physical home to this community of learning and practice.
 The project is a major piece of McGill’s Master Plan and will allow the entire University to continue evolving, enabling 21st century research and teaching methods to be developed, tested, and put into practice.

-Imagine an environment where a student can participate in the design of a novel, clean engine, and see it move seamlessly from computer model, to prototype, to market – sharing spaces and ideas with green chemists, programmers, biofuel experts, industry partners, alumni mentors, and energy policymakers at every step of the way.
+Imagine an environment where a student or a researcher can participate in the design and fabrication of a novel biodegradable plastic, and see it move seamlessly from the computer model, to prototype, to market—sharing spaces and ideas with green chemists, programmers, industry partners, alumni mentors, and policymakers at every step of the way.

 Unique learning experiences will become commonplace at the New Vic thanks to dynamic learning spaces, courses, and programs that will stimulate a revolution in pedagogy and prepare students to tackle complex problems in new ways.